 The James F. Drane Bioethics Institute at PennWest Edinboro focuses on the relationship between biological and biomedical sciences, ethics, medicine and the humane treatment of patients.
 This institute is a place of open discussion and scholarly research on topics that impact our world, including medicine, science, technology and ethics.

-The Bioethics Institute is both an educational and research center in bioethics, reaching beyond the walls of Edinboro University to touch like-minded individuals across the United States and around the world.
-It reflects the commitment of Edinboro University to strengthen the bonds between medicine and morality, science and ethics.
+The Bioethics Institute is both an educational and research center in bioethics, reaching beyond the walls of PennWest Edinboro to touch like-minded individuals across the United States and around the world.
+It reflects the commitment of PennWest Edinboro to strengthen the bonds between medicine and morality, science and ethics.

 The James F. Drane Bioethics Institute gives concrete form to the relationship between biomedical sciences and ethics.
 It is dedicated to promoting this relationship in society and in university disciplines.
 Issues of biomedical ethics are related to diverse academic disciplines because health is a pervasive concern in today’s Western and global cultures.

 For a university to focus on science, yet ignore the associated ethical concerns, would be academically irresponsible.
 For that reason, our current research interests include:

 Founder and Director, 1969-2018

 Dr. James F. Drane took a circuitous route to PennWest Edinboro.
 It was a path that shaped him, both personally and professionally, and led to the establishment of one of the only centers for bioethics research in a state university in this country.